-Some people believe that keeping the keyword density high will help in increasing search engine relevancy and ranking calculations.
+Some people believe that keeping the keyword density high will increase search engine relevancy and ranking calculations.
 However, it is nothing but just a mere myth.
-It is important to maintain the keyword density by adding them at relevant places and not stuffing them.
+It is crucial to maintain the keyword density by adding them to relevant places and not stuffing them.

 Search Engine Spam

 One of the most infamous spam techniques in SEO is manipulative linking.
-Considered as one of the most difficult form of spamming, they appear in various forms.
-Some of these forms are reciprocal link exchange programs, paid links, link farms and low quality directory links.
+Considered as one of the most challenging forms of spamming, they appear in types.
+Some of these are reciprocal link exchange programs, paid links, link farms and low-quality directory links.
 However, applying these tactics is no more helpful in achieving high search engine ranks.

-Earlier meta tags were considered an important part of SEO process.
-Just by including the required keywords, anyone could make his or her site rank well and allow their website to pop up when user types those keywords.
+Earlier Meta tags were considered an essential part of the SEO process.
+By including the required keywords, anyone could make his or her site rank well and allow their website to pop up when a user types those keywords.
 Nevertheless, things have changed now.

 Most of the websites have dropped Meta description and Meta title tags from their ranking criteria.
 It is the Meta tags that do wonders in SEO practices.